 Preparing for a party all by yourself can be a tiring job.
 But if planned efficiently, it can make cooking a pleasure and you will feel like organizing a party every weekend.
 Have you by any chance missed my meal planning basic section then please read that and it will put some light on – “How should you get started on meal planning?”

 This is my Diwali Menu that I had prepared last year for 16 guests – 10 adults and 6 kids.
 TOTAL TIME TO COOK THIS WHOLE DINNER – 7 HRS.
-10 MINUTES – divided over the period of 2 days.
+10 MINUTES – divided over a period of 2 days.
 Don’t be alarmed, see the step by step preparation below and you will find it quite comforting.

 Recipe Links provided in the steps below.